Eastern Europe Tours

 Immerse yourself in the magic of the Christmas season on this tour of Austria, Slovenia, Croatia and Hungary's most festive attractions.
 Starting in enchanting Vienna and finishing in cheerful Budapest, this seasonal adventure is filled with music, natural wonders, delicious foods and bustling markets - making it the ideal winter break for those seeking a taste of traditional Central Europe.

-- 9 Days - Tbilisi and Back
+- 9 Nights - Tbilisi and Back

 - Fly Tour from £1,599